avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 ---------------------------------

 :domainWidth: width of the domain around the avalanche path in [m]
-:runoutAngle: angle of the slope at the start of the run-out zone [°]
+:startOfRunoutAngle: angle of the slope at the start of the run-out zone [°]
 :pressureLimit: pressure limit value for evaluation of runout in [kPa]
 :interpMethod: interpolation method used to project the a point on the input raster (chose between 'nearest' and 'bilinear')
 :distance: re-sampling distance.
 The given avalanche path is re-sampled with a 10m (default) step.